schoeberl/risc-v-lab/README.md

    * A few slides
    * Demo in your FPGA board
  * Show me your code
- * No report needed
+ * Only and abstract needed
-   * Just one page with names, title, abstract, and a link to your repo
  * Maybe your processsor has a name?

+## Abstract

+ * The abstract shall contain:
+   * Title
+   * Names of the group members
+   * Abstract
+   * Block diagram
+   * Link to your repo
+ * The abstract shall be in PDF
+ * Send it to me latest on Thrusday evening

 ## Competition